roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 4.1 Topic Selection
 - Users can choose from a variety of topics or select "All Words" for a broader challenge
 - Topics are clearly displayed and easily selectable
+- Game starts immediately upon topic selection

-### 4.2 Gameplay
+### 4.2 Scenario-based Gameplay
-- Players are presented with a word stem and must identify valid words by adding letters before or after the stem
+- Players are presented with word scenarios based on the selected topic
+- Each scenario challenges players to identify valid words by adding letters before or after a given word stem
 - The game supports multiple game types, with the current implementation focusing on the "AddOne" game type

 ### 4.3 User Interface